Baked Pumpkin Donut Holes

-These bite-size baked pumpkin donut holes are light and fluffy and coated in cinnamon sugar!
-They’re the perfect fall snack or quick dessert.
+These little gems baked pumpkin donut holes will put a smile on your face!
+They are soft and delicious and coated in cinnamon sugar!
+They’re the perfect fall .

 These little devils are “moreish”!
 The more you eat, the more you want!
 I ate a few and knew right away that I needed to share or I would be sitting in my pantry with the door closed, eating them all by myself!

 I sent them to my mother-in-law’s house where I knew a lot of people would enjoy them.
-My husband just shut the door from dropping them off when he received a text from my niece, thanking us for sharing the goodness!
+My husband just barely shut the door of our home after dropping them off these gems when he received a text from my niece, thanking us for sharing the goodness!

 - 1 3/4 cups all-purpose flour